Evaluation 2-Functors for Kac-Moody 2-Categories of Type A2: Abstract

 \section{Abstract}

 We construct a 2-functor from the Kac--Moody 2-category for the extended quantum affine $\mathfrak{sl}_3$ to the homotopy 2-category of bounded chain complexes with values in the Kac--Moody 2-category for quantum $\mathfrak{gl}_3$, categorifying the evaluation map between the corresponding quantum Kac--Moody algebras.
+Our approach establishes and exploits a categorical analogue of the well-known relation between the evaluation map and Lusztig's internal braid group action for quantum $\mathfrak{gl}_3$.

 { }